 Written by: Kushal Dev | Co-founder, Customer Guru

-The age of the customer has arrived and companies are more conscious about customer experience than ever before.
-According to a report by Gartner “89% of companies plan to compete primarily on the basis of the customer experience by 2016”.
-If the industry is planning this radical shift then how are companies planning to make this shift?
-In order for companies to succeed with customer experience its very important to establish the right processes and establish a change management plan.
+The age of the customer has arrived and companies are more conscious of customer experience than ever before.
+According to a report by Gartner, “89% of companies plan to compete primarily on the basis of the customer experience by 2016”.
+If the industry is planning this radical shift, then how are companies planning to make this shift?
+In order for companies to succeed with customer experience, it’s very important to establish the right processes and establish a change management plan.
 The following factors need to be taken into account when going ahead with a CX program

-success with customer experience requires long term vision, commitment to the cause and consistent effort to improve.
-All of these require investment of time, effort and money.
-Unless the leader lives this vision of success through customer experience its difficult to see results
+Success with customer experience requires long-term vision, commitment to the cause, and consistent effort to improve.
+All of these require a significant investment of time, effort, and money.
+Unless the leader lives this vision of success through customer experience, it’s difficult to see results

 Reach me at email@example.com